 The moral outrage — the horror — of what happened here was that Adam and Eve desired this fruit more than they desired God.
-They delighted more in the what the fruit could be for them, than in what God could be for them.
+They delighted more in what the fruit could be for them than in what God could be for them.
 Eating was not the essence of the evil because, before they ate, they had already lost their taste for God.
 He was no longer their all-supplying life and joy.
 They preferred something else.
 That is the ultimate essence of evil.

 What About Rebellion?